UC-CIC/cloudpro-cdk/README.md

 Please note, registration and login requires SES verified identities to be staged prior to testing as SES will be in Sandbox mode.
 Go to SES-> Verified identities and add the email addresses you will be testing with prior to executing login.

 -- Boto 1.6.86 zip file created manually.
+Required to support some of the event bridge scheduler items.
 -- Be sure to check the API key on your cfront deployment (inserted DUMMY needs updated)

 # Welcome to your CDK Python project!